Theodore Maglione, MD

 Meet Dr. Maglione

-Theodore Maglione, MD, is a cardiac electrophysiologist at Rutgers – Robert Wood Johnson Medical School.
-After completing his undergraduate education at the University of Notre Dame he went on to earn his medical degree from Loyola University Chicago – Stritch School of Medicine.
+After completing his undergraduate education at the University of Notre Dame, he went on to earn his medical degree from Loyola University Chicago – Stritch School of Medicine.
 He then returned to his home state of New Jersey and completed both his residency in internal medicine and fellowship in cardiology at Rutgers – Robert Wood Johnson Medical School.
 Dr. Maglione then completed an advanced training fellowship in clinical cardiac electrophysiology at Weill Cornell Medical College at New York Presbyterian Hospital.
 He specializes in the treatment of all cardiac arrhythmias.
-His areas of expertise include catheter ablation of atrial fibrillation (utilizing a specialized near zero radiation approach), supraventricular tachycardias, and ventricular tachycardia (with experienced use of remote magnetic navigation-robotic guided ablation).
+His areas of expertise include catheter ablation of atrial fibrillation and supraventricular tachycardia (utilizing a specialized zero radiation approach) as well as ventricular tachycardia.
 He routinely performs the implantation of cardiac devices such as pacemakers (including leadless systems), defibrillators, and biventricular devices for cardiac resynchronization therapy.
-Dr. Maglione resides with his wife and children in New Jersey.
+He is active in multiple national clinical trials and regularly volunteers with students interested in future careers in medicine.
+Dr. Maglione has been named a “New Jersey Top Doctor” yearly since 2021.
+He resides with his wife and children in New Jersey.

 Publications